godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

 Improving the build system for development
 ------------------------------------------

-So far we defined a clean and simple SCsub that allows us to add the sources of our new module as part of the Godot binary.
+So far we defined a clean SCsub that allows us to add the sources of our new module as part of the Godot binary.

 This static approach is fine when we want to build a release version of our